Sunday, January 30, 2011

 |Then there is this prize.
 We couldn't pass it up at $1.99 plus the discount.
 John really wanted it for the packaging, but the caddy really is quite useful.|

 Saturday, January 15, 2011

-Our week here started out a bit gray and grim with storms and flooding across the entire state for 2 days.
+Our week here started out a bit gray and grim with storms across the entire state for 2 days.
 The above image is actually 2 color images – not a black and white and color image.
 The top image was taken on Monday evening and the lower image was the sunrise on Tuesday morning.
 The following images are a range of details from throughout the week.
 As you can see, it was a colorful week with all of the storm clouds that lingered all week.

 Tuesday, January 11, 2011

 PLASTIC BAG BAN here on maui, I thought it might be appropriate to show shredded brown paper that is going into our compost pile.
 I was pleasantly surprised to see that even Lowes had brown bags.

 As hinted in the Cuckoo Revue, we'd like to introduce our latest weekly post showcasing our spectacular Maui sunrises and sunsets.
 Since we stop to enjoy and photograph them just about everyday, we got the bright idea why not share them with all of you weekly rather than stockpile them until the Cuckoo Revue.
 I am already having anxiety over not having a colorful sunset or too many.
 Sometimes we can go days and days without a vivid orange colored sky, but the heavy gray storm clouds and frosty blue skies are just as alluring.
 It's like having a living art gallery with a new exhibit daily.
 Who knows how many we will post on a weekly basis but it's safe to say between 1 - 7... sometimes a cropped image and other times the whole shebang - every Sunday.
 This one is a bit late, but it is still Sunday here.
 Until next week...